lragudo/queer-christian-64ba3/src/pages/bible.md

   - section_id: bible
     headline: Queer & Christian
     subtitle: >
-      While many Christians see no problem with being queer and following God, many still believe that being queer and Christian can't mix.

-      > # Does believing in God make you a Christian?
+      What does the Bible really say on the topic?
+Let's look at the passages that the church has used against queer Chrisitans,

-      > # What is a Christian?
+      > # Was the Bible mistranslated?

-      > # What are the core beliefs of Christians?
+      > # What are the passages on homosexuality in the Bible?

-      > # What does it mean to love God and my neighbor?
+      > #
     type: header_section
   - section_id: faq3
     questions: